ralafferty/ralafferty.github.io/library.md

 #### *The Decline of the West*, by Oswald Spangler, 1922

 > "... don't forget the strange work ... by the strange genius Oswald Spengler.
-Once you have read that, everything in the world has a different color to it."&nbsp;[^anderson93]
+Once you have read that, everything in the world has a different color to it." ---R.A.L.&nbsp;[^anderson93]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/The_Decline_of_the_West)
 &middot;&nbsp;[goodreads](http://www.goodreads.com/book/show/801754.The_Decline_of_the_West#other_reviews)